Army Special Operations Brigade (Kenya)

-The Army Special Operations Brigade is a special Operations forces unit of the Kenyan Army, tasked with airborne operations, commando raids, reconnaissance, counter-insurgency, infiltration and other specialized forms of warfare.
+The Army Special Operations Brigade is a special operations forces unit of the Kenyan Army, tasked with airborne operations, commando raids, reconnaissance, counter-insurgency, infiltration and other specialized forms of warfare.
+This is the umbrella body of specialized units in the Kenya Army tasked with special operations based at Gilgil, Naivasha.
+The brigade forms part of Kenya Special Forces with other specialized units from the Kenya Air Force and Kenya Navy.